esillen/esillen.github.io/_projects/video-game-controller-music.md

 <div class="small-horizontal-space"></div>

-### I programmed video game controllers to be used as mini instruments which two friends and I then had a performance with!
+### I programmed video game controllers to be used as midi instruments which two friends and I then had a performance with!